Cairns Travel Guide

 Bike rental – Cairns has an excellent network of cycling paths, with some of the most popular routes being the Esplanade, Centenary Lakes, and the Botanic Gardens.
 Some of the hostels rent out bicycles, or you can rent from bike shops around the city.
 Rentals start from 25 AUD per day.

-Taxis – Taxis are expensive so I would avoid them.
+Taxis – Taxis are expensive, so I would avoid them.
 Prices start at 3.40 AUD and go up by 2.58 AUD per kilometer.
 Skip them if you can!

 Ridesharing – Ridesharing apps are available here and are a bit cheaper than taxis.

 Car rental – You don’t need a car to navigate Cairns, but if you want to get off the tourist trail or travel north, having a car rental is ideal.
 You can find rentals for around 30 AUD per day for a week-long rental.
 For the best rental car prices, use Discover Cars.
+You can get a free quote using this widget:

 When to Go to Cairns

 If your primary goal is to visit the Great Barrier Reef, spring (September-November) is the best time to visit.
 The reef really comes to life in November during the annual coral spawning.
+The weather is perfect with average highs between 27-30°C (82-86°F) and lows between 19-23°C (67-73°F).
+It’s one of the drier seasons, with only four to nine days having rain, so just bring some waterproof layers, and you’ll be set.

 To beat the crowds, aim for the shoulder season (April-May or September-October).
 There will be fewer people and lower prices.